MinecrafterPH/FoodTap/README.md

 # MushRoomStewHeal
-- This plugin allowes you to frink mushroom stew by taping it on the ground!
+- This plugin allowes you to drink mushroom stew by taping it on the ground!
 - This plugin is dedicated for Sean_MCPE :D